 The winery has many types of oak barrels, such as American, French, and Hungarian, each of which gives the wine a different character.

 Susan gave us an informative class inside the barrel room about what all these symbols mean on the barrels and wine bottles and how wine is produced.
 I have been to many vineyards and still felt like I learned a lot today.

 Next, we were fortunate to meet the vineyard’s winemaker, Mike, who had just brought in some grapes and showed us how the winery pressed them.
-I was sad he didn’t get all I Love Lucy with it, but rather pressed them with a long stick.
+I was sad he didn’t get all I Love Lucy with it but instead pressed them with a long stick.
 He spoke to us about yeast choices and imparted some knowledge on us about blending wines.
 This container is two tons of grapes and will yield about 100 cases of wine- sounds like a fun party.

 One thing I learned today was how to read the label of wine bottles.
 Under the wine name is the year that the grapes were grown.
 It is significant because the weather and soil of that year significantly affect how the wine tastes.
 The place listed on the front of the bottle is where the grapes are grown and fermented and is called the wine’s appellation.
 If it said the United States, that would indicate that it was grown in many different states.
 Jonathan Edward’s wines either say Connecticut or a California appellation.